DaveY61/flask-mod-template/README.md

 - Customizable styling through admin interface
 - Sidebar navigation for admin pages and new modules
 - User management options including disabling self-registration and requiring login for site access
-- Direct user addition by administrators
+- Direct user addition by administrators with automatic activation email

 ## Technologies Used